Raku/advent/raku-advent-2022/articles/melezhik.md

 ```

-Then SparrowCI guy to wrap our gift into a new year paper:
+The SparrowCI guy is wrapping the gift into a new year paper:

 ```bash
 cat << HERE > sparrow.yaml